jnsp/nvim-config/README.md

 ### tmux plugin manager

-tmux also has a lot of plugin.
+tmux also has a lot of plugins.
-You need a [plugin manager](https://github.com/tmux-plugins/tpm) to install them.
+It would help if you had [plugin manager](https://github.com/tmux-plugins/tpm) to install them.

 ```bash
 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

 Don't forget to make a tmux configuration file, `~/.tmux.conf` like below.
-Note that `tmux-plugins/tpm` and `tmux-plugins/tmux-sensible` is mendatory to use the tmux plugin manager.
+Note that `tmux-plugins/tpm` and `tmux-plugins/tmux-sensible` is mandatory to use the tmux plugin manager.

 ```bash